-Possible solutions and resources to fight against gender-based violence
+Possible solutions and resources to end violence against women

-⚠️ In 2014, in Quebec, among the sexual offenses compiled by the police forces:
+⚠️ In 2014, in Quebec, among the sexual offenses compiled from police reported data:

 ➡️ 84% of the victims were women and girls.

 ➡️ 66% of the victims were under the age of 18.

 ➡️ 84,2% of the minor victims knew their abuser.

 There are several ways to prevent sexual assault :

 ➡️ Raise awareness of the concept of consent from childhood.

 In case of sexual assault, several agencies offer support: